• Skip to primary navigation

 Instructions

-1. In a skillet, sauté onions over medium-low heat in oil, stirring often.
-Sauté until onions are golden brown – about 12 to 14 minutes.
+• In a skillet, sauté finely diced onions over medium-low heat in oil, stirring often.
+Sauté until onions are nicely browned – about 13 to 15 minutes.

-5. Using the “S” blade of food processor, finely chop potatoes until they are about the size of a large grain of rice or barley.
+• Using the “S” blade of food processor, finely chop potatoes until they are about the size of a large grain of rice.
 (Scrape down sides of food processor once or twice during processing to ensure potatoes get minced evenly.)
 Stir into bread crumb mixture.
 Work quickly to prevent potatoes from turning brown.

 Notes